illinois-data-curation/is477-sp25-group22/README.md

 Download the file(s) from the link above and place the contents into your local `is477-sp25-group22/` project folder.

 ### 4. Run the Workflow (Terminal)

+**Special Case for Windows**
+To ensure compatibility, switch all shell commands from `python3` to `python` for proper execution on Windows systems.

 Execute the Snakemake pipeline:
 ```bash